 Beginning in 1998, Streamline Health began offering customers the ability to obtain its workflow solutions on an application-hosting basis as an Application Service Provider (ASP).
-Streamline Health established a hosting data center and installed Streamline Health's suite of workflow products, called ASPeN (Application Service Provider eHealth Network) within the hosting data center.
+Streamline Health established a hosting data center and installed Streamline Health's suite of workflow solutions, called ASPeN (Application Service Provider eHealth Network) within the hosting data center.
 Under this arrangement, customers electronically capture information and securely transmit the data to the hosting data center.
 The ASPeN services store and manage the data using Streamline Health's suite of applications, and customers can view, print, fax, and process the information from anywhere using the Streamline Health web-based applications.
 Streamline Health charges and recognizes revenue for these ASPeN services on a subscription basis as information is captured, stored, retrieved and processed.
+In 2008, the Company has experienced a shift towards more new ASPeN customer contracts versus its historical pattern of mostly licensed software contracts.